Celebrating New Year's Eve in Reykjavík, the Capital City of Iceland

-We love shooting fireworks and you will notice that from ca 8 pm we start slowly shooting some fireworks - then everything will be dead calm from 10:30 - 11:30 pm as the whole nation watches an Icelandic TV comic show Áramótaskaupið - "Skaupið" for short, which is an Icelandic satire on the events of the year.
+We love shooting fireworks and you will notice that from around 8 pm, we start slowly shooting some fireworks - then everything will be dead calm from 10:30 - 11:30 pm as the whole nation watches an Icelandic TV comic show Áramótaskaupið - "Skaupið" for short, which is an Icelandic satire on the events of the year.

-I have been getting a lot of questions from visitors where they can watch this show.
-It is in Icelandic, but if you want to join us in watching Áramótaskaupið, then it is on channel 1 on our state run TV station RÚV.
+I have been getting a lot of questions from visitors about where they can watch this show.
+It is in Icelandic, but if you want to join us in watching Áramótaskaupið, then it is on channel 1 on our state-run TV station RÚV.

 Half an hour before midnight, when the TV show is over, the fireworks start for real and the nation goes crazy and the whole sky lights up.
 It is a breathtaking experience.

-Here in Iceland everybody can shoot fireworks, so families and friends gather together and shoot fireworks and have fun.
+Here in Iceland, everybody can shoot fireworks, so families and friends gather together and shoot fireworks and have fun.
 If the weather is still there can be a lot of pollution so people with asthma are advised to stay inside.

-There is also another very good place, a hill in Kópavogur town called Víghóll.
+There is also another good place, a hill in Kópavogur town called Víghóll.
 I used to go there when I was young and single, and often I was there all alone with a breathtaking view of Reykjavík.
 Then buses filled with tourists started joining me ;)

 I am so high up there (Reykjavík standard) that fireworks explode in the sky next to my head, as you can see in my photo above!

-I have added a video of the view from up there on New Year's Eve 2020-2021:
+I made a video of the view from up there on New Year's Eve 2020-2021:

 Bonfires in Reykjavík

-There are 10 bonfires all in all in Reykjavík and 7 more in the Great-Reykjavík area, but around the country there are no less than 90 bonfires.
-Most of them are lit at 8:30 pm and last until ca 10:30 pm.
+There are 10 bonfires in Reykjavík and more in the Great-Reykjavík area, but around the country, there are no less than 90 bonfires.
+Most of them are lit at 8:30 pm and last until around 10:30 pm.
 That is when we have to go home and watch Áramótaskaupið :)

-I always visit the same bonfires, and even when I lived in the suburb where we had our own bonfire, I went down-town to Ægissíða street in the west part of Reykjavík, and visited the bonfire there as I love this part of my city, where I lived for 3 years as a child.
+I always visit the same bonfires, and even when I lived in the suburb where we had our own bonfire, I went downtown to Ægisíða street in the western part of Reykjavík and visited the bonfire there as I love this part of my city, where I lived for 3 years as a child.